dtulibrary/enricher/README.md

 ## System Design

-The application uses the Elixir GenStage pattern.
+Enricher consists of a Plug based web interface and a number of GenServers to maintain state.
+The web interface can trigger a harvest job which is built using the Elixir GenStage pattern.
 There are three stages, `HarvestStage`, `DeciderStage` and `UpdateStage`, each of which calls client code before handing its results to the next stage.
-Read the Elixir GenStage docs for more information about the pattern and the API.
+Read the [Elixir GenStage docs](https://hexdocs.pm/gen_stage/Experimental.GenStage.html) for more information about the pattern and the API.
+There is a HarvestManager server which maintains state about the current harvest and is accessed by many of the other components and a JournalCache server which maintains the cached SFX journal data.

 ## Concurrency